TanStack/react-charts/README.md

   )

   const lineChart = (
-    // A react-chart hyper-responsively and continuusly fills the available
+    // A react-chart hyper-responsively and continuously fills the available
     // space of its parent element automatically
     <div
       style={{